-Most importantly, check in online if possible!
-Many urgent care facilities now offer the ability to not only schedule your visit, but view the current wait times for the facility as well.
-These times will often depend on whether or not the facility is a 24-hour urgent care, as well as the day of the week and the current time of day.
+Most importantly, check-in online if possible!
+Many urgent care facilities now offer the ability to not only schedule your visit but view the current wait times for the facility as well.
+These times will often depend on whether or not the facility is 24-hour urgent care, as well as the day of the week and the current time of day.
 For example, a clinic is much more likely to be busy on a Monday morning than a Thursday afternoon.
 Other things a person can do to cut down on time include providing insurance information and medical history online so that the provider you visit has this information ready when it is your turn.

 Online Services Make the Process Much Easier

-Cost when visiting an urgent care will depend largely on whether or not you have insurance.
-With insurance, the copay for an typical visit will be either $25 or $50.
+Cost when visiting urgent care will depend largely on whether or not you have insurance.
+With insurance, the copay for a typical visit will be either $25 or $50.
 Without insurance, the average cost for an urgent care appointment will range between $75 and $150.
 Keep in mind, though, the care you receive (and the location you visit) can play a role in cost as well.
 For example, an X-ray at one clinic might run $70, while the same procedure at a different location could cost as much as $125.